-So most mornings, after I’ve had a coffee and meditated, of course, I commit a minimum of 15 minutes to practise Spanish.
+So most mornings, after I’ve had a coffee and meditated, of course, I commit a minimum of 15 minutes to practice Spanish.

-Doing this not only improves my knowledge but also gives me satisfaction, fulfilment and a sense of achievement.
+Doing this not only improves my knowledge but also gives me satisfaction, fulfillment, and a sense of achievement.
 A great way to start the day I would say.

 Achievement is usually always followed by euphoria and happiness, so imagine experiencing this each and every morning.